 Perception and the Brain

 Side note: While this shows the left and right sides of the brain, as well as the conscious and sub-conscious parts of our minds, the mind is not the same as the brain.
-Wiser minds than mine are in ongoing discussions about the definitions of mind, brain, and consciousness.
+Wiser minds are in ongoing discussions about the definitions of mind, brain, and consciousness.
 Let’s just say that they all work together.

 Here’s what I learned.